 As expected for an IPS monitor, the LG 27GP950 has mediocre contrast, and blacks look gray in a dark room.
 Unfortunately, the local dimming feature is ineffective at boosting contrast with our checkerboard pattern due to the large zone size.

 Unfortunately, although the LG 27GP950-B has a local dimming feature, it's terrible.
-It has about 16 zones, so each zone covers a relatively large area of the screen.
+It has about 16 zones, so each zone covers a large area of the screen.
 Due to the large size, any object on the screen causes an entire column of the screen to light up, resulting in significant blooming.
-With most real content, this isn't that noticeable, as all zones are usually lit up.
+With most real content, this isn't that noticeable, as all zones are usually lit up, so the local dimming feature isn't really doing anything.
 On the other hand, there's absolutely no black crush, with no loss of fine details in some scenes.
+Most high-end gaming monitors have much higher zone counts, like the Sony INZONE M9, and they deliver a much better local dimming experience.

 The speed of the local dimming feature can be adjusted between three different settings.
 We did our testing with it set to 'Faster', as this mode delivers the best results with fast-moving objects, but the zone transitions are quite noticeable and can be jarring in some cases.
 Lower settings average out the backlight across more zones, so this isn't as noticeable, but the local dimming feature isn't as noticeable or effective then.